American Automobile Association

-American Automobile Association (AAA – commonly pronounced as "Triple A") is a federation of motor clubs throughout North America.
+American Automobile Association (AAA) is a federation of motor clubs throughout North America.
 AAA is a privately held not-for-profit national member association and service organization with over 60 million members in the United States and Canada.
 AAA provides services to its members, including roadside assistance and others.
 Its national headquarters are in Heathrow, Florida.

 History

-The American Automobile Association (the "AAA" or "Triple-A") was founded on March 4, 1902, in Chicago, Illinois, in response to a lack of roads and highways suitable for automobiles.
+The American Automobile Association (AAA) was founded on March 4, 1902, in Chicago, Illinois, in response to a lack of roads and highways suitable for automobiles.
 At that time, nine motor clubs with a total of 1,500 members banded together to form the AAA.
 Those individual motor clubs included the Chicago Automobile Club, Automobile Club of America, Automobile Club of New Jersey, and others.
 The Automobile Club of Buffalo joined in 1903.
 Winthrop E. Scarritt was its first president.
 One of the first things the organization advocated for was the building of a cross-country highway.

 The first AAA road maps were published in 1905.
 AAA began printing hotel guides in 1917.
 The AAA began its School Safety Patrol Program in 1920, the first of the association's driver safety programs, which provided local schools with materials, including badges and ID cards to train and organize students into a patrol force.
+These programs were part of a wave of safety campaigns that sought to upend the then-common opinion that the blame for pedestrian injuries and deaths lay primarily with motorists.
+As summarized by historian Peter Norton, "[AAA] and other members of motordom were crafting a new kind of traffic safety effort[. ...]
+It claimed that pedestrians were just as responsible as motorists for injuries and accidents.
+It ignored claims defending the historic rights of pedestrians to the streets—in the new motor age, historic precedents were obsolete."
 The AAA Foundation for Traffic Safety, which conducts studies on motorist safety, was established as a separate entity in 1947.

 AAA created an organization called the Racing Board, and later known as the Contest Board, in 1902 to officiate the Vanderbilt Cup international automobile race in Long Island, New York.
+In 1909, AAA decided to ban women from any competition they sanctioned after Joan Newton Cuneo had beaten a number of leading male drivers at a variety of different races.
 The Racing Board sanctioned the Indianapolis 500 and awarded national racing championships in 1905, 1916, 1920–1941, and 1946–1955.
-After the 1955 Le Mans disaster, AAA decided that auto racing distracted from its primary goals, and the United States Automobile Club was formed to take over the race sanctioning/officiating.
+After the 1955 Le Mans disaster, AAA decided that auto racing distracted from its primary goals, and the United States Automobile Club was formed to take over the race sanctioning and officiating.
 In 2005, AAA re-entered racing as a sponsor of ISC-owned tracks.
 In 2006, AAA's foray into racing expanded when it made a three-year commitment to sponsor Roush Racing's number 6 car on the NASCAR Nextel Circuit.